 - Add the wet ingredients to the dry flour mixture, stirring to combine.
 Add the sticky date paste and egg, and mix until thoroughly combined.

 - Microwave for 90 to 120 seconds, or bake in ramekins cups for 20 to 25 minutes at 350F.
 Slice the cake into pieces and divide into serving bowls.
-Top with a dollop of yogurt, sliced banana, nuts and drizzle with molasses.
+Top with a dollop of yogurt, sliced banana, chopped nuts and drizzle with molasses.

 Notes